svenruppert/functional-reactive-lib/README.md

 Adding Apache Lic header to all files

 ## 0.6.1-SNAPSHOT
-Added docker scripts for cross JDK compiles
+* Added docker scripts for cross JDK compiles
+* updates parent versions
+* deactivated nexus mirror for drone

 ## 0.6.0
 This release is a maintenance release only, no new functionality